Skip to main content

 Report to Council

-The Proposal with a summary of the community feedback received over this exhibition period is considered by Council.
+The proposal with a summary of the community feedback received over this exhibition period is considered by Council.
+Council makes a decision whether to adopt and endorse the draft documents.

 Email haveyoursay@cbcity.nsw.gov.au